 Ms. Marshall made her Carnegie Hall debut in 2016, playing a full recital at Weill Recital Hall with her duo partner, pianist Garret Ross.
 Performing under the name “Artu Duo,” Ms. Marshall and Mr. Ross have concertized in the United Kingdom and across North America, including two performances on the Dame Myra Hess Memorial Series in Chicago IL, which were broadcast live on WFMT.
-Upcoming highlights of the 2017-2018 season include a return to the Schubert Club’s Courtroom Concert Series in St. Paul MN, and debut performances on the Thursday Musical Series in Minneapolis MN, and the Classical Thursdays Series in Brooklyn NY.
+Upcoming highlights of the 2018-2019 season include debut performances on the Fortuna Concert Series in Fortuna, CA, and the Tuesday Concert Series in Washington DC.
 Since 2013, Artu Duo has been the ensemble-in-residence at the Apollo Music Festival in Houston MN.

 In the 2016-2017 season, Ms. Marshall joined the Mill City String Quartet, which has annually performed a four-concert series across the Minneapolis/St. Paul metropolitan area since its founding in 2007.
 As 2016-2017 “Class Notes Artists” for Minnesota Public Radio, the quartet traveled to elementary schools outside of the metro area, presenting an original educational program focused on form and emotional meaning in music.
 A Metropolitan Regional Arts Counsel grant provided the quartet with the opportunity to present each concert of the season to the residents of the Shakopee Women’s Correctional Facility.

 Ms. Marshall is a committed and engaged cello teacher.
 She has been an instructor at Eastern Illinois University, Illinois State University, and DePaul University, and has been on the faculty of the Butler University Strings Scholars Camp, the Illinois Wesleyan University Cello Camp, and the Marrowstone Summer Music Festival.
-She has given guest master classes at Indiana State University, University of Louisiana, Millikin University, and the Apollo Music Festival.
+She has given guest master classes at Indiana State University, University of Louisiana, Millikin University, the State University of New York at New Paltz, Montana State University, and the Apollo Music Festival.
 She currently lives in Bozeman MT with her husband Christopher Freeze, who is the Executive Director of the Bozeman Symphony Orchestra.